Microsoft EA Renewal

 Microsoft Enterprise Agreement Negotiation Trends in 2025

-- Shift towards cloud services like Office 365 and Azure, emphasizing flexible, scalable agreements.
+• Shift towards cloud services, such as Office 365 and Azure, with a focus on flexible and scalable agreements.

 CIO Guide: Top 20 Trends in Microsoft EA Renewals (2025)